MIRU-Committee/miru2024/content/registration.en.md

 ※Note, that if you register for PRMU or CVIM as a standard member before registering for the "PRMU or CVIM Members" category, the total fee is cheaper than just registering for "Regular".

 - You are eligible for "PRMU or CVIM Members" registration if you are currently member of one of the following:
-    1. You are a member of the Special Interest Group on Computer Vision and Image Media (CVIM), Information Processing Society of Japan (including standard member, student member, senior member, or supporting member.)
+    1. You are a 2024 member of the Special Interest Group on Computer Vision and Image Media (CVIM), Information Processing Society of Japan (including standard member, student member, senior member, or supporting member.)
         - [Registration page](https://www.ipsj.or.jp/kenkyukai/toroku.html)
         - [Registration fees](https://www.ipsj.or.jp/kenkyukai/torokuhietc2024.html)
         - [Member services](https://www.ipsj.or.jp/member/service-ichiran.html)
-    2. You are an annual member of Pattern Recognition and Media Understanding (PRMU) at Institute of Electronics, Information and Communication Engineers, or you are an annual member of **all** research groups at Information and Systems Society (ISS) at Institute of Electronics, Information and Communication Engineers.
+    2. You are an 2024 annual member of Pattern Recognition and Media Understanding (PRMU) at Institute of Electronics, Information and Communication Engineers, or you are an annual member of **all** research groups at Information and Systems Society (ISS) at Institute of Electronics, Information and Communication Engineers.
         - [Registration page](https://www.ieice.org/jpn_r/event/kenkyukai/registration_fee.html?id=iss)
         - [Registration guide](https://www.ieice.org/cs/kensen/special/e_gihou/files/regist_payment.pdf)
-    1. You are a supporting member of an organization which registered for an organization group which registered for Special Interest Group on Computer Vision and Image Media (CVIM).
+    1. You are a supporting member of an organization which registered for an organization group which registered for Special Interest Group on Computer Vision and Image Media (CVIM) in 2024.
 In this case your organization group has a limited amount of registration slots.
 Please make sure within your organization if the quota is still available.
 - You are eligible for "Student (Online)" registration if BOTH following points are true.
 If either point is false, please register for "Student (On-site)".
-    1. You are not an (co-)author on any poster or paper at this event.
+    1. You are not an (co-)author of any presentation at this event.
     2. You are only participating remotely.
 - You are eligible for "Senior" registration if you have been 65 years or older on April 1st, 2024.

 # FAQ

-- **Q. Do you accept payment by bank transfer?**
+- **Q. Do you accept payment by bank transfer or invoice?**
     - A. No, we can only allow payment by credit card.
 - **Q. Can you send a sale quotation?**
     - A. No, we are not able to.